profounddark/pathfinder-blog/_posts/2021-04-16-dealing-with-a-stinky-situation.md

 excerpt: "A simple alchemical item designed to supplement characters in situations with odorous monsters."
 ---

 My first experience with Pathfinder 2E was the [Extinction Curse Adventure Path](https://paizo.com/store/pathfinder/adventures/adventurePath/extinctioncurse), a story where a travelling carnival or circus inadvertantly gets involved with a series of important events.
-One thing that's not apparent until you get near the end of the first book is that the primary enemy of the entire adventure path is [Xulgath](https://2e.aonprd.com/MonsterFamilies.aspx?ID=102).
+One thing that's not apparent until you get near the end of the first book is that the primary enemy of the entire adventure path is the [Xulgath](https://2e.aonprd.com/MonsterFamilies.aspx?ID=102).

 Xulgath are the proper name for what Dungeons & Dragons calls troglodytes.
 Like their counterparts in D&D (and other games), the Xulgath of Pathfinder have a distinctive, harmful olfactory based ability: **Stench**. **Stench** is an aura that requires the character entering the aura to make a Fortitude save, becoming *Sickened 1* on a failure.
-In an Adventure Path featuring Xulgath in some 50% of the content, it got me thinking about what the PCs could do to help mitigate the danger of the Xulgath **Stench**.
+In an Adventure Path featuring Xulgath in some 50% of the content, it got me thinking about what the PCs could do to help mitigate this problem.

 ## Alchemical Options

-While there are lots of items that grant bonuses to different saves, I wanted something that felt specific to what the characters were facing.
+There are quite a few different ways to get bonuses to saving throws in Pathfinder 2E.
+The most obvious solution is the armor Resilient rune, which provides a bonus to all saving throws.
+However, I wanted a temporary consumable item that felt specific to what the characters were facing.
 I thought about comparable situations.
 What would the characters do if they were facing enemies that they knew could poison them?
 Use an [Antidote](https://2e.aonprd.com/Equipment.aspx?ID=80).
 Similarly, in a situation where disease is a regular threat, you bring along [Antiplague](https://2e.aonprd.com/Equipment.aspx?ID=81).
-In that regard, I wanted something that worked that way.
+In that regard, I wanted a consumable item that worked that way.

 With that in mind, I wanted to use the **Antidote** and **Antiplague** but gave it a bonus that applied to this particular threat.
 The **Stench** ability itself has the *olfactory* trait, so it made sense to apply it to that.
 I also imagined it would be useful against other breathable threats, like poison gas, so I also had the bonus apply to effects with the *inhaled* trait.

+The resulting item is pretty basic.
+It's really just the **Antidote** elixir but with the target effects changed.
+As far as "homebrew" goes, it doesn't get any simpler than this.
+However, as simple as it is, it has become a somewhat regular use item for the characters in my *Extinction Curse*.

 ## New Alchemical Elixir